STMicroelectronics/BlueSTSDK_Android/README.md

 ### Characteristics/Features

+ A bluetooth characteristics can export multiple features.
+The SDK is searching in all the services the know characteristics.
- The characteristics managed by the SDK must have a UUID such as: <code>*XXXXXXXX*-0001-11e1-ac36-0002a5d5c51b</code>.
+ The features that are present in the advertise feature mask have an UUID such as: <code>*XXXXXXXX*-0001-11e1-ac36-0002a5d5c51b</code>, and are called "Basic Feature"
- The SDK will scan all the services, searching for characteristics that match that pattern.

- The first part of the UUID will have the bit set to 1 for each feature exported by the characteristics.
+ The first 32bits are interpreted as the feature mask, if they are set to 1 it meas that the characteristics is exporting the data of that feature.

+ The other ST characteristics have the format: <code>*XXXXXXXX*-0002-11e1-ac36-0002a5d5c51b</code> and are called "extended Feature"

  In case of multiple features mapped in a single characteristic, the data must be in the same order as the bit mask.

  The characteristic data format must be: